FalaahArifKhan/data-cleaning-stability/README.md

 ## MVI techniques

-Below we summarize the list of MVI tecnhiques available in our benchmark, their source repos, paper and link to their adaptation in code.
+Below we summarize a list of MVI techniques available in our benchmark, their source repos, papers and links to our adaptation in code.

 <div style="overflow-x:auto;">